diffblue/gitlab/ee/lib/remote_development/README.md

 - But even if the experimental support for types in rightward assignment was removed, it would be straightforward to change all occurrences to remove the types and go back to regular rightward assignment.
 We would just lose the type safety.

 Also note that `#deconstruct_keys` must be implemented in order to use these pattern matching features.

+However, note that sometimes we will avoid using this type of hardcoded type checking, if it means that we will be able to use `fast_spec_helper`, and there is otherwise sufficient test coverage to ensure that the types are correct.
+See [this comment thread](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/126785#note_1494395384) for a more detailed discussion.

 #### Pattern matching and destructuring without types